Estate planning: Wills

-Wills are a common estate planning tool, and are usually the simplest device for planning the distribution of an estate.
+Wills are a common estate-planning tool and are usually the simplest device for planning the distribution of an estate.
 It must be created and executed in compliance with the laws of the jurisdiction where it is created.
 If probate proceedings occur in a different jurisdiction, it is important to ensure that the will complies with the laws of that jurisdiction, or that the jurisdiction will follow the provisions of a valid out-of-state will even if those provisions might be invalid for a will executed in that jurisdiction.

 Trusts

 A trust may be used as an estate planning tool to direct the distribution of assets after the person who creates the trust passes away or becomes incapacitated.
 Trusts may be used to provide for the distribution of funds for the benefit of minor children or developmentally disabled children.
 For example, a spendthrift trust may be used to prevent wasteful spending by a spendthrift child, or a special needs trust may be used for developmentally disabled children or adults.
-Trusts offer a high degree of control over management and disposition of assets.
+Trusts offer a high degree of control over the management and disposition of assets.
 Furthermore, certain types of trust provisions can provide for the management of wealth for several generations past the settlor.
-Typically referred to as dynasty planning, these types of trust provisions allow for the protection of wealth for several generations after a person's death.
+Typically referred to as dynasty planning, these trust provisions allow the protection of wealth for several generations after a person's death.

 Advance directives

-An estate plan may include the creation of advance directives, which are documents that direct what will happen to a person's personal care if the person becomes legally incapacitated.
+An estate plan may include creating advance directives, which are documents that direct what will happen to a person's personal care if the person becomes legally incapacitated.
 For example, an estate plan may include a healthcare proxy, durable power of attorney, and living will.

 After widespread litigation and media coverage surrounding the Terri Schiavo case, estate planning attorneys often advise clients to also create a living will, which is a form of an advance directive.
 Specific final arrangements, such as whether to be buried or cremated, are also often part of estate plan documents.